PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_fb_refactor8.md

 wrappers and independent routes, update only stale boundary contracts, and run affected and standard gates sequentially.
 Commit and push only; do not create, update, reopen, or otherwise modify a pull request.

+## Terminal SiNet/singleton-Reshape implementation checkpoint

+`run_terminal_sinet_singleton_reshape_cleanup(context)` is implemented in `passes/terminal_sinet_singleton_reshape_orchestration.py`.
+It passes the exact shared context through SiNet recovery and singleton-Reshape recovery in source order and fixes the second child's duplicate-fanout/spatial-Concat options.
+Both raw tuples and identities are preserved.
+The lowerer now has one `_terminal_sinet_singleton_reshape_results` observation in place of the two characterized locals; wrappers and independent routes remain available.

+Focused, owner-aware, affected, and standard sequential gates pass with `3`, `314`, `457`, and `92 / 55 / 196 / 2 / 11` tests respectively.
+Eleven
+stale direct-call or neighbor assertions now resolve the composite and still verify every independent route and fixed policy.
+The phase store remains exactly 128 IDs and 128 owners, and the characterized unconsumed lowerer-result inventory is now 52.
+No real-model conversion was repeated for this exact orchestration-only extraction.

+At resume, refresh the 52-result inventory and select the next smallest straight-line observation-only boundary.
+Characterize exact state, options, guards, schemas, independent routes, and outer phase/progress boundaries before production changes.
+Continue with core-only `uv`, sequential tests, and complete checkpoint commits/pushes only.
+Do not create, update, reopen, or otherwise modify a pull request.